jeeachoi/EBSeq_Shiny/README.md

 ## 2. Input files

-The first input file should be the expression matrix, with genes in rows and cells as columns.
+The first input file should be a expression matrix, with genes in rows and cells as columns.
-Currently, only takes csv files or tab delimited file are accepted.
+Currently, EBSeq_Shiny accepts csv files or tab delimited files.
 The input file will be treated as a tab delimited file if the suffix is not '.csv'.

-The second input file is the Condition vector.
+The second input file is a condition vector.
 The conditions could be time points, spatial positions, etc.
-It can be csv or tab delimited file.
+The csv or tab delimited file formats are acceptable.
 The file should contain 1 column.
-Each element of the should represent the corresponding condition that each cell belongs to, it should match exactly the order of columns in the expression matrix and be the same length.
+Each element of the condition vector file should represent the corresponding condition that each cell belongs to, which matches the order of columns in the expression matrix with the same length.

-The third input file is the Isoform vector.
-It can be csv or tab delimited file.
+The third input file is the a Isoform vector.
+It can be csv or tab delimited files.
 The file should contain 1st column with isoform names and 2nd column with gene names.
 If Isoform vector file is not provided, gene analysis will be performed automatically.

 ### Example files